The Mechanics of

 - Homonyms

-well-written, many educated readers will not even bother to read it, either
+mechanically well-written, many educated readers will not even bother to read

-because it’s too hard for them to figure out what you’re trying to say, or they
+it, either because it’s too hard for them to figure out what you’re trying to

-just assume the story won’t be good because it doesn’t appear to be
+say, or they just assume the story won’t be good because it doesn’t appear to

 that will attract more readers.

-not sold on the importance of mechanics, read the following paragraph, borrowed
+on the importance of mechanics, read the following paragraph, borrowed from this site:

 Memorable Students

-class they participate fully in any mischief they see no point in volunteering
+students in any class they participate fully in any mischief they see no point

-for extra jobs they delight in distracting their classmates they take no
+in volunteering for extra jobs they delight in distracting their classmates

 capitalization, but it also impossible to understand the meaning of it.
 If it had punctuation, it could be read in